Trying to make blog post graphics, but have NO idea where to start? Or you’ve tried, but your end result doesn’t do your blog post any favors?

 You write awesome blog posts that serve your audience well.
 There’s no reason you can’t make blog post graphics just as awesome!

 And, if you want to use a photo that doesn’t have copy space, all you need is an overlay.
-Check out this tutorial – it’s simple and fast!
+Check out this tutorial to make a blog post graphic – it’s simple and fast!

 Look at you go – you’re building a stock of go-to design templates.
 Watch out, world!